zdeslav/tfinfo/README.md

   -t, --template      (Default: summary.txt) template file for output --nowi              Skip retrieving work items --nocs              Skip retrieving changesets
+  --cp                Number of code page to be used to encode output.
+If ommitted,
-  -m, --max_age       NOT IMPLEMENTED!
+                      the default UTF-8 encoding will be used -m, --max_age       NOT IMPLEMENTED!
 Show only entries from last N days --wiq               NOT IMPLEMENTED!
 Query to select work items to be shown --csq               NOT IMPLEMENTED!
 Query to select changesets to be shown